stolostron/rhacm-docs/manage_cluster/rel_img_conn.md

   oc apply -k subscription/
   ```

-  After running this command, the list of available stable release images updates with the currently available images in about 1 minute.
+  After running this command, the list of available stable release images updates with the currently available images in about one minute.

 6. By default, only the stable images are listed.
 To synchronize and display the fast release images, enter the following command: